Revised as of April 26, 2018

 C. Third Party Advertising & Marketing.
-From time-to-time, and with your consent, we may disclose information you share with us, with companies who may wish to offer you products and services of interest.
-You may opt into this information sharing by emailing firstname.lastname@example.org.
+We do not disclose information you share with us, with companies who may wish to offer you products and services of interest.

 D. Your Consent.
 We will share your personal information with companies, organizations or individuals outside of the Company only when we have your consent to do so.
-We require opt-in consent for the sharing of any sensitive personal information.
-Sensitive personal information is a particular sub-category of personal information relating to confidential medical facts, racial or ethnic origins, political or religious beliefs or sexual orientation.
+We do not share or collect any personal sensitive information such as:

 E. Legal Requests or Requirements and to Prevent Harm.
 We will share personal information with third-party companies, organizations, agencies, or individuals outside of Company if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary to:

-(i) comply with any applicable law, regulation, subpoena, legal process or enforceable governmental request;
+(i) comply with any applicable law including the GPDR, regulation, subpoena, legal process or enforceable governmental request;

 (iii) detect, prevent, or otherwise address fraud, security or technical issues; and